About

 The motivation?

 Why do people climb mountains?
-British mountaineer George Mallory famously answered: Because they’re there.
-They want to reach the top faster, in a more efficient or elegant way, differently than anybody else, or even at all.
-That’s how you approach problem-solving in programming.
+British mountaineer George Mallory famously answered: Because they're there.
+They want to reach the top faster, in a more efficient or elegant way, differently from anybody else, or even at all.
+That's how you approach problem-solving in programming.

 What to expect